scikit-hep/boost-histogram/README.md

     * `bh.storage.double`: Doubles for weighted values (default)
     * `bh.storage.int`: 64 bit unsigned integers
     * `bh.storage.unlimited`: Starts small, but can go up to unlimited precision ints or doubles.
     * `bh.storage.atomic_int`: Threadsafe filling, experimental.
-Does not support growing axis in threads.
+Does not support growing axis in threads. (`.view` not yet supported`)
     * `bh.storage.weight`: Stores a weight and sum of weights squared. (`.view` not yet supported)
     * `bh.storage.mean`: Accepts a sample and computes the mean of the samples (profile). (`.view` not yet supported)
     * `bh.storage.weighted_mean`: Accepts a sample and a weight.
 It computes the weighted mean of the samples. (`.view` not yet supported)
 * Accumulators
-    * `bh.accumulator.sum`: High accuracy sum (Neumaier)
+    * `bh.accumulator.sum`: High accuracy sum (Neumaier) - used by the sum method when summing a numerical histogram
     * `bh.accumulator.weighted_sum`: Tracks a weighted sum and variance
     * `bh.accumulator.weighted_mean`: Tracks a weighted sum, mean, and variance (West's incremental algorithm)
     * `bh.accumulator.mean`: Running count, mean, and variance (Welfords's incremental algorithm)